inf1opexamples/inf1op/week8/README.md

   - assignment2 60
   - assignment3 85

+The goal is to model this with Java, and be able to do the following:

 - get all of a student grades by subject (example print: Subject1: {assignment1: 65, assignment2: 80}, Subject2: {assignment1: 75}, Subject3: {assignment1: 75, assignment2: 60, assignment3: 85})